 Recommended Intake Of Artificial Sweeteners When Pregnant

-According to the FDA, you should limit your use of artificial sweeteners to two to three servings per day.
+According to the FDA guidelines, you should limit your use of artificial sweeteners to two to three servings per day.
 One serving equals one packet of sweetener or a 12oz can of diet soda (4).
 Overconsumption of artificial sweeteners can lead to excess weight gain.

-Sometimes, your doctor may recommend the use of artificial sweeteners during pregnancy.
+Sometimes, based on your individual health circumstances, your doctor may make recommendations pertaining to the use of artificial sweeteners during pregnancy.

 When Will Your Doctor Recommend The Artificial Sweeteners In Pregnancy?